-Other ways to improve statistical properties (at the expense of speed) are to include more terms in the linear recurrence [19], to discard some members of the sequence [24], or to combine two or three generators in various ways (see $\S 6$ ).
+Other ways to improve statistical properties (at the expense of speed) are to include more terms in the linear recurrence [12], to discard some members of the sequence [13], or to combine two or three generators in various ways (see $\S4$).

-With suitable choice of lags (r, s), the generalised Fibonacci generators satisfy the requirements of uniformity, long period, efficiency, and ability to skip ahead.
-Because there are only three terms in the recurrence, each number depends on only two previous numbers, so there may be difficulty satisfying the requirement for independence, at least if r is small.
-Because they are based on a linear recurrence, they do not satisfy the requirement for unpredictability.
-In §6 we show how to overcome these difficulties.
+With suitable choice of lags (r, s), the generalised Fibonacci generators satisfy the requirements of uniformity, independence, long period, efficiency, and ability to skip ahead.
+They do not satisfy the requirement for unpredictability.
+In the following section we show how to overcome this difficulty.